 The general test parameters and NR cell specific test parameters are given in Table A.6.5.2.1.1-2 and A 6.5.2.1.1-3 below.
 In the test there are two cells: Cell1 and Cell2.
 Cell1 is PCell, Cell2 is an NR deactivated SCell.
 Cell1 shall be configured as PCell and Cell2 shall be configured as SCell.

 The test consists of one time period, with duration of T1.
-Prior to the start of the time duration T1, the UE is connected to Cell1 and Cell2.
-The point in time at which the RRC message including measCycleSCell or allowInterruptions for the deactivated NR SCells is received at the UE antenna connector defines the start of time period T1.
+Prior to the start of the time duration T1, the UE is connected to Cell1 and Cell2 and the RRC message including measCycleSCell or allowInterruptions for the deactivated NR SCells is received at the UE antenna connector.
 During T1, PCell is continuously scheduled in DL.